Kasy00/odin-recipes/README.md

 # odin-recipes
-Creating first simple website project with recipes using HTML &amp; CSS
+Creating first simple website project with recipes using HTML only.